 Hans Ruedi Giger is a Swiss artist best known for his work on the Alien movies.
 His signature was the airbrushed images that perfectly blended human physique with that of machines.
 This art style would later become known as biomechanics, and Giger would be considered the pioneer of the movement.

-Perhaps the best examples of Giger’s works can be found in the charming village of Gruyeres, near lake Geneva.
+Perhaps the best examples of Giger’s works can be found in the charming village of Gruyeres, not far north of Lake Geneva.
 This is where you’ll find a museum dedicated to Giger’s work on the Alien franchise (and more), as well as a bar designed by the famous artist.

 H.R.
 Giger was part of the special effects crew on the Alien movie, which would go on to win an Academy Award.
 The artist’s style has since been adapted to many different art forms, including album covers, tattoos, and even furniture.